SysBioChalmers/Human-GEM/.github/CONTRIBUTING.md

 * `devel`: Is the branch to which all pull requests should be made.

-* `master`: Is only modified by the administrator and is the branch with the tested & reviewed model that is released or ready for the next release.
+* `main`: Is only modified by the administrator and is the branch with the tested & reviewed model that is released or ready for the next release.

 * `{chore, doc, feat, fix, refactor, style}/descriptive-name`: Any other branch created in the model.
 If you work on a fix, start the branch name with `fix/`, if you work on a feature, start the branch name with `feat/`.
 Examples: `fix/format_reactions` or `feat/new_algorithms`.
 [See below](#semantic-commits) for more details on the possible actions you can use.